LMauricius/DynAsMa/README.md

 - Manager: Source of Asset pointers with a loading/unloading policy.
 Gives a unique Asset per each seed registration.
 - Cacher: Source of const Asset pointers with a loading/unloading policy.
 Recycles Assets per equal seeds.
 - Keeper: Source of Asset pointers with an unloading policy.
 Creates a new Asset immediately per each seed given.
+- Standalone pointer: Pointer to an immediately constructed object independant from any managers.

 # Warnings
 Important: Destroying all asset instances instances before their manager's destruction is mandatory!
 The best way to do that is to manually call `clean(<max number>)` method of the manager-like instances before *their* destruction.
 Of course, it is neccessary to ensure all pointers to a resource were destroyed before that.
 In debug mode, **the library fails an assertion otherwise**.